TylerNguyen03/RaspPiMesh/testing.md

 ```

 # Testing Part 2
 This section goes over an executable file that can be used to collect data efficiently.
-Note that this script will need to be edited for each expierment
+Note that this script will need to be edited for each experiment

 1. Create the script.
 I named it "datacollect" in this case